 All tailings generated from the processing plant are deposited into Blackwood Pit (TSF2).
-Tailings from the flotation process are pumped to and deposited at the south-western end of TSF2 via a duty/standby configuration of centrifugal pumps.
-Particle solids settle out of the slurry stream along the length of TSF2 in a north-easterly direction.
-Any excess water collects at the northeast end of the facility and is pumped back into the process water tank via a mobile diesel water pump.
+Tailings from the flotation process are pumped to and deposited in one of three cells in TSF2 via a duty/standby configuration of centrifugal pumps.
+Particle solids settle out of the slurry stream along the length of each TSF2 cell in a north-easterly direction.
+Any excess water is pumped back into the process water tank via a mobile diesel water pump.

-During the reporting period, 392,600t of tailings were pumped to TSF2, on average the tailings contained zinc (0.74%), lead (0.37%), copper (0.02%), Ag (8g/t), and Fe (2.97%).
+During the reporting period, 369,413t of tailings were pumped to TSF2, on average the tailings contained zinc (0.74%), lead (0.37%), copper (0.02%), Ag (8g/t), and Fe (2.97%).